-Readings and Speaker Events Programs include visuals, reading and time for talk.
-The visuals are presented through Powerpoint.
-So, a white screen, flash drive access to your computer or hook-ups for mine are needed.
-Please discuss this with Faye before booking.
-Fees are dependent on group size and time commitment.
-Presentations are usually 1 hour.
-Writing workshops are also available.
-Contact Faye for more information.
-Settling In: Early Homes of Western Canada Enjoy stories about early homes in western Canada.
-First Nations, explorers, fur traders, missionaries, NWMP, homesteaders and wealthy entrepreneurs all had the challenge of building and furnishing homes for their families.
-Some shelters were soddies; others were mansions but, given the problems regarding materials and expertise as well as the inhospitable landscape and climate, the challenges and successes are fascinating.
-Canada's Rocky Mountains: A History in Photographs Explore our Rocky Mountain past.
+Readings and Speaker Events for Adults

+These programs can be held at your local library, community center or another location.
+They include visuals, reading and time for talk.
+Fees are dependent on audience size and time commitment.
+Check Canada Council and AFA for help with funding.
+Generally, presentations are planned for 1 hour but expanded programs may be requested on each topic.
+Also, topics and readings can be adapted for conference groups.

+Canada's Rocky Mountains: A History in Photographs

+Explore our Rocky Mountain past.
 First Nations and settlers, adventurers and sports enthusiasts, art lovers and tourists have long been drawn to the Rockies.
 Discover that dramatic past through old photos and stories of animals, people and places.
 And do expect to be challenged and inspired by the glimpses of our mountain history.

-Our Everchanging Rockies Explore how the Canadian Rockies have changed over the years.
-The presentation includes early geographic beginnings, usage patterns, natural environs, recreational patterns and recent developments.
-Most of the colored photos related to the Rockies and activities were the experiences of Faye and her family over the years, making this a visual memoir.
-Alberta: A History in Photographs Discover or rediscover our landscape & true stories.
-That past is the stuff of tragedies and comedies.
+Alberta: A History in Photographs

+Discover or rediscover our landscape and true stories.
+That past is the stuff of Shakespearean tragedies and comedies.
 Everyday people faced enormous obstacles, whether related to the natural environment, community needs or individual priorities.
 The famous, infamous and ordinary individuals all played their parts.
 So marvel at the drama, ingenuity and perseverance!

-Out of the Flames: Fires and Fire Fighting on the Canadian Prairies Fire is a frightening enemy for prairie dwellers.
+Out of the Flames: Fires and Fire Fighting on the Canadian Prairies

+Fire is a frightening enemy for prairie dwellers.
 With so little precipitation on the southern prairies, for centuries, wildfires have threatened people and devastated the landscape.
 This presentation will include stories about men, women and children faced with such fires.

-Sharing the Good Times: Joys & Pleasures of Prairie Women In the old days of endless physical labour, large families and far-off neighbours, were there any happy prairie women?
+Sharing the Good Times: Joys & Pleasures of Prairie Women

+In the old days of endless physical labour, large families and far-off neighbours, were there any happy prairie women?
 Discover what made the worst of times and the best of times for our female predecessors in western Canada.
 Some did become famous.
-Some were virtually unknown, and most were just like women today.
-Prairie Twins: Alberta & Saskatchewan 1905-2005 No two provinces could be more alike and more different.
+Some were virtually unknown and most were just like women today.

+Prairie Twins: Alberta & Saskatchewan 1905-2005

+No two provinces could be more alike and more different.
 Except for the far west in Alberta and the far northeast in Saskatchewan, the twin provinces share geography, First Nations, and settlement patterns.
 But somehow, they developed their own personalities.
 This presentation offers the images and ideas that reflect their similarities and differences.

-War and Remembrance for Western Canada Although this is not a Remembrance Day ceremony, this program offers photos, comments and insights into the stories of Western Canadians and those serving in the forces during war time.
-Respectfully suggesting experiences and background for those time frames, it touches upon involvement in the Boer War, First World War, Second World War and Korean War for men and women, at home and abroad.
-Awed, Amused & Alarmed: Fairs, Rodeos & Regattas of Western Canada Summer in western Canada has always meant stampedes and rodeos in small and large communities alike.
+Threshing & Monarchs of the Fields: A Harvest Special

+The history of harvest on the prairies involves dramatically changing technologies.
+In fact, those ever-more powerful machines led to changes in rural society.
+Threshing was a labour intensive, co-operative endeavour.
+So, how did the advent of combines change communities and our history?
+Expect to be fascinated by the relationship between farm people and their machines.

+Awed, Amused & Alarmed: Fairs, Rodeos & Regattas of Western Canada

+Summer in western Canada has always meant stampedes and rodeos in small and large communities alike.
 Competition was diverse and intense at events, but fun took many forms, too.
 From the parade to the fireworks, from the fast food to the Ferris wheel, days were filled with festivities.
 So, walk the midway and take in the history of pop culture in the West.

+Homemade Fun

-Homemade Fun Remember when glue and toys were homemade, and everyone from five to fifteen joined in the games.
+Remember when glue and toys were homemade, and everyone from five to fifteen joined in the games.
 Whether the activities were staged outdoors or indoors, computer know-how was not a prerequisite.
 Games, crafts and entertainments have changed, but children of yesterday were masters at creating their own fun.
-So, enjoy the trip down memory lane and rediscover wonderful pastimes to hand down to the children of today. email: fholt@telusplanet.net Faye Holt www.wordsandhistory.ca
+So, enjoy the trip down memory lane and rediscover wonderful pastimes to hand down to the children of today.

+www.wordsandhistorv.ca Faye Reineberg Holt email: fholt@telusplanet.net